Library services

 Copying & Reproduction

-We offer a variety of reproduction services and formats to enable you to take away copies of certain documents and newspapers for your personal use.
+We offer a variety of reproduction services and formats to enable you to obtain copies of certain documents and articles from newspapers for your personal use.
 Copyright restrictions apply.

 Photocopying

-Where the microfilm is a copy of material owned by the Library, records and images can sometimes be printed or supplied as print or digital formats.
+Where the microfilm is a copy of material owned by the Library, records and images can sometimes be supplied in digital format.

 Newspapers